Category: Character (Page 4 of 4)

 * to have fellowship, to have a close relationship with Jesus (Rev. 3:20).

-* These are the truths Jesus wants you to know and apply to your life today, and all the way to the end of your life on earth, whether that happens by death or by rapture.
+* These are truths Jesus wants you to know and apply to your life today, and all the way to the end of your life on earth, whether that happens by death or by rapture.

 What Christ cares for most on this earth is His church, His bride, the children of God.
 I pray that you are in a good church, a truth-teaching, God-loving, Christ-following, Spirit-led, disciple-making, Christ-is-coming church.
 How exciting it is, and how privileged to be living in the end times, knowing that we are part of Christ’s church, and that it won’t be long before He returns to rapture the church and set up His kingdom on earth.
 Remember Jesus’ last words, repeated three times in Revelation 22, “Behold, I am coming soon.”
 Might we heartily and lovingly say to Him, “Come, Lord Jesus.”